M-Smith-contact/cb-response-splunk-app/README.md

 To setup the Splunk App:

 1. Navigate to the Apps Manager page.
-2. Look for the Carbon Black Enterprise Response App
+2. Look for the Cb Response App
 3. Click 'Set up'
 4. Enter your server URL in the 'CB server URL' text box. (example: https://cbserver.mycompany.com)
 5. Paste the Carbon Black API Token into the text box labelled 'API Key'.